Ex-US Rep. George Santos sentenced to over 7 years in prison for fraud and identity theft - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 As his sentencing approached, Santos was reflective in social media posts, thanking his supporters and detractors alike.

-“I learned that no matter left, right or, center we are all humans and for the most part Americans (LOL) and we have one super power that I cherish and that is compassion,” he wrote Thursday on the social platform X. “To the trolls… well you guys are an impactful part of how people shape themselves, and y’all made me much stronger and made my skin thicker!”
+“I learned that no matter left, right or, center we are all humans and for the most part Americans (LOL) and we have one super power that I cherish and that is compassion,” he wrote Thursday on the social platform X. Addressing “the trolls,” he added: “y’all made me much stronger and made my skin thicker!”

 He also made one final plug for his Cameo account, where he records personalized video messages for $100.